-THIS MEANS THIS Indicates hazards that, if not avoided, may cause severe injury or death.
-Indicates hazards that, if not avoided, may result in minor or moderate injury, or damage to or impaired performance of equipment. i TIP: and i TIPS: Indicates tips that may be helpful when using the ventilation system.
+THIS MEANS THIS ▲ WARNING: Indicates hazards that, if not avoided, may cause severe injury or death.
+CAUTION: Indicates hazards that, if not avoided, may result in minor or moderate injury, or damage impaired performance of equipment.
+TIP: and Indicates tips that may be helpful when using the ventilation system.
 NOTE: and NOTES: Indicates additional information about a behavior or feature.
 BOLD TEXT The names of menu items and icons displayed on the touch screen are indicated with bold text.
 For example, the Menu screen has several icons, including Home Screen , Settings , and Information .